Book a demo

 What is Data Consistency and How To Manage It

-In 2021 we conducted a survey that found that 34% of senior marketers don’t trust the data they’re working from.
+Did you know that 34% of senior marketers don’t trust the data they’re working from?
+That’s a staggering number, with significant implications.

 When data isn’t trusted, marketing teams are reluctant to use it.
 And when data isn’t being used to its fullest potential, it means that marketing teams are missing out on opportunities to effectively optimize their campaigns.